jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

         - Document DB
           - Products
             - MongoDB
+              - Key features
+                - Documented data model (NoSQL)
+                  - Data is written in large nested documents, better data locality (if you choose to organize your data in a way that take advantage of this), but denormalized
+                - B-trees and transactions supported
+              - Rarely makes sense to use in a system design interview since nothing is "special" about it, but good if you want SQL like guarantees on data with more flexibility via the document model
             - Amazon DocumentDB
             - Apache Cassandra (Started by Facebook in 2008)
+              - Key features
+                - Wide-column data store (NoSQL), has a shard key and a sort key
+                  - Allow flexible schemas ease of partitioning
+                - MultiLeader/Leaderless replication (configurable)
+                  - Super fast writes, albeit uses last write wins for conflict resolution
+                  - May clobber existing writes if they were not the winner of LWW
+                - Index based off of LSM trees and SSTables
+                  - Fast writes
+                  - Uses LSTM rather than B+ Tree used by SQL
+              - Benefits of a wide-column NoSQL database include speed of querying, scalability, and a flexible data model.
+              - Great for application with high write volume, consistency is not as important, all writes and reads go to the same shard (no transactions)
         - Graph DB
           - Graph databases are a good idea when you have many many-to-many relationships.
           - Products
             - Amazon Neptune
+            - Neo4j
         - In-memory DB
           - Products
             - Redis
+              - Key features
+                - Key-value stores implemented in memory (Redis a bit more feature rich)
+                  - Uses hashmap under the hood
+                - Good for caches, certain essential app feature
+              - Useful for data that needs to be written and retrieved extremely, memory is expensive so good for small datasets
             - Amazon MemoryDB
+            - Memcached
         - Time-series DB
         - Search DB
     - Trade-off